 4. Signage displays

 Businesses with extra mini PCs can easily repurpose them for digital signage.
+This is a great use for a mini PC.

 - small form factor and quiet